Kimmicorn-glitch/WTC_/README.md

 2. **Input validation nightmares:** User input is tricky.
 I repeatedly had to handle empty strings, invalid numbers, and unexpected formats.
 Lesson learned: always sanitize before you analyze.

-3. **Transformation logic:** Programs like `faces.py` and `twttr.py` taught me that the order of operations matters—a lot.
+3. **Transformation logic:** Programs like faces.py and twttr.py taught me that the order of operations matters—a lot.
 One wrong replacement and your emojis turn into gibberish.

-4. **Time comparisons and formatting:** In `meal.py` and `fuel.py`, comparing hours and fractions was a puzzle.
+4. **Time comparisons and formatting:** In meal.py and fuel.py, comparing hours and fractions was a puzzle.
 Converting everything to consistent formats saved the day.

-5. **APIs and real-world data:** `bitcoin.py` was simultaneously thrilling and terrifying.
-Handling requests, exceptions, and JSON data tested my attention to detail—and my patience.
+5. **APIs and real-world data:** bitcoin.py was simultaneously thrilling and terrifying.
+Handling requests, exceptions, and JSON data tested my attention to detail—and my patience, only to find out there were fixed variables ("FAKE_KEY")

 6. **Avoiding overcomplication:** It’s tempting to write nested loops for everything.
 Many times, the simplest solution (built-in functions, single loops, dictionaries) was the best.